Birgeria: Systematics

+Fossils of indeterminate species are known from Canada (British Columbia), Bolivia, Luxembourg, and Saudi Arabia.

 Appearance

 The scale cover of Birgeria is reduced.
 Most of the body is devoid of scales.
 Scales are only developed on the upper lobe of the caudal fin and the hind portion of the caudal peduncle.
 The scales are small, rhombic and lack a ganoine layer.

 The heterocercal tail fin is large and deeply forked.
 The dorsal and anal fins are situated at the same level in the back of the body.
 The fin rays are segmented.

 The eyes were located in the front of the skull.
 The jaws are long and the gape is large.
 The "parietals" (postparietals) are small and medially separated by the elongate "frontals" (parietals).
 The postrostral is large.
 The (rostro-)premaxilla is unpaired.
 The maxilla is cleaver-shaped with a large postorbital blade.
 Two to three rows of conical teeth are present.
 The teeth normally show cutting edges.
 The preopercle is boomerang-shaped.
 The bones of the gill cover are small, often weakly ossified or not ossified at all.

 The axial skeleton consists of ossified neural and haemal arches, both of which may show spines, and additional supraneurals.
 Other elements are interpreted as parapophyses.
 Ossified centra are missing.
 The axial skeleton is regionalized, meaning that there are differences in bone morphology between segments of the axial skeleton, although these differences are relatively subtle in Birgeria.